hanneskod/libmergepdf/README.md

 ##Changelog

+2.2.0 Pages now support addPage() and addRange().

-2.1.1 Now allows merging of Landscape and Portrait pages (thanks to willoller)
+2.1.1 Now allows merging of Landscape and Portrait pages (thanks to @willoller).

 2.0 As of version 2.0 FPDI must be injected when creating a new libmergepdf instance.